John Kenneth Muir

 John Kenneth Muir (born December 3, 1969) is an American media historian, critic and speculative fiction author.
-As of 2022, he has written 30 reference books in the fields of film and television, with a particular focus on the horror and science fiction genres.
+He has written more than 35 reference books in the fields of film and television, with a particular focus on the horror and science fiction genres.
+He is the former department chair for Humanities and Social Sciences at South Piedmont Community College, North Carolina, a position he served from 2018-2021.

 Career

 Muir was born in Glen Ridge, New Jersey.
 He attended the University of Richmond from 1988 to 1992.
 He cites Pauline Kael and Roger Ebert as influences.

 He began his full-time writing career in 1996, authoring several books for McFarland & Company.
 He also has written monographs on science fiction television, including Exploring Space: 1999 (1997), An Analytical Guide to Battlestar Galactica (1998), A Critical History of Dr. Who on TV (1999), A History and Critical Analysis of Blake's 7 (1999) and An Analytical Guide to TV's One Step Beyond (2001).
-His first book, Exploring Space: 1999, was the first English-language attempt to analyse the TV series Space: 1999 in a wider cultural context, and is sometimes contrasted with a similar French-language book written by Pierre Fageolle.

 He has written a book about Kevin Smith titled An Askew View: The Films of Kevin Smith, a study of Sam Raimi titled The Unseen Force: The Films of Sam Raimi, a book on horror television called Terror Television: American Series 1970–1999, and another on the works of Christopher Guest, Best in Show: The Films of Christopher Guest and Company.
-As of 2010, Muir's most recent film director study was Mercy in Her Eyes: The Films of Mira Nair.